zillow-cluster-project/zillow-cluster-repo/README.md

 - The target variable for this project is log error.

 ### Initial questions:
+- What continuous features have a relationship with logerror?
-- Where are the correlations in the data?
+- Where is the most logerror?
+- If we cluster our basic home features, is there a relationship with logerror?
+- If we cluster our value related features, is there a relationship with logerror?
-- Is there a relationship between Decade Built and Tax Value?
+- If we cluster our size related features, is there a relationship with logerror?
-- Is there a relationship between Tax Value and the Year Built in LA?
-- What does the data look like on a map?

 ### Need to haves (Deliverables):
 - A final report notebook